taraspos/gae-workshop/level1/README.md

 > **Why [Traefik](https://traefik.io/) ❓**

-> Traefik is container and cloud native reverse proxy and loadbalancer
-> with nice dashboard and awesome features (like reading configurations from docker labels and other features we will useer in Level 2)
+> Traefik is a cloud native reverse proxy and load balancer for containers with a nice dashboard and awesome features (like reading configuration from docker labels and other features we will use in Level 2)

-CoreOS is SystemD based distribution, so we will run this tools as Docker containers managed by SystemD units.
+CoreOS is a systemd based distribution, so we will run this tools as Docker containers managed by systemd units.

-First, create `cloud-config.yaml` file, add next lines:
+First, create `cloud-config.yaml`:

 ```yaml
 #cloud-config